 Mr Daim didn’t need to know Bangla to know that unpleasantries were exchanged.
 Regardless seeing his fellow countrymen did instil a sense of comfort in him.
 It felt nice to know he wasn’t the only Indian currently on the British Isles.

 Eventually, the sky began to darken, and the smog began to thicken.
 The cabbie, who up until this point had become progressively irritated with the constantly changing directions, kicked them out onto the street.
 He wasn’t getting paid enough for this nonsense, plus he had a family to get home to.
 And so, our pair were left wandering the streets of London while the cabbie returned home bracing himself for the inevitable abuse his missus threw his way.
 Soon after, the chill began to bite, and the night began to blind.
-The only light was the occasional sliver that slipped through bedroom curtains.
+The only light was the occasional sliver that slipped through the curtains of bedroom windows.

 After a long walk, the pair found themselves outside a wine-bottling factory that had been abandoned after the working day, ready to be back in operation the following morning.
 They could just about make out the words Murdstone & Co arching over two doors tall enough and wide enough for an elephant and its mahout to pass through.
 Mr Daim had yet to see one during his stay.
 An iron lock lay shattered upon the ground, leaving one of the doors slightly ajar.
 Meanwhile, the compass pointed straight ahead, which could only mean one thing.
 Mr Daim locked eyes with Captain Robertson.
 The hunt was just about to begin.